tlefko/macOS-Mojave-XPS13-9350/README.md

-# USE THE UPGRADED GUIDE FOR 10.13.6+ IN MY PROFILE
+# USE UPDATED GUIDE FOR CATALINA
 - Hello, this is a simple guide to get OS X 10.14 working on any XPS 13 9350 model

 - This guide uses files from (@syscl) (albeit edited) and full credit to him for the Deploy.sh and DSDT patches.
 However, his Clover folder is unbootable with Mojave and thus has been redone.